-Apparently adenomyosis is a common condition.
-In my experience however, after debilitating migraines, blood, abdominal, bladder and bowel tests, and seeing various specialists, even having a brain scan, not one medically qualified person mentioned the existence of the condition to me.
+Apparently adenomyosis is a common gynaecological condition.
+In my experience however, after experiencing debilitating migraines, being sent for blood, abdominal, bladder and bowel tests, and seeing various specialists (even having a brain scan), not one medically qualified person mentioned the existence of the condition to me.

 I was relieved, a diagnosis!
 Subsequently, it seemed my gynaecologist was aware of the condition, but explained how hard it was to diagnose.
 Not being medically qualified, I started to do my own research on-line to find out more, and noted there was limited information available to help me understand the condition that I was newly diagnosed with.

 My particular experience of this condition has affected my family, home and work life considerably.
 When I needed support and advice there was little available.
 I was shocked at the lack of information and research available to read, to enable me to manage the extreme symptoms despite the apparently common occurence of adenomyosis.
 I battled on, on my own and spent literally months coming to terms with the fact that ultimately I would need a hysterectomy.

 This experience lead me to think of setting up an advice group and indeed this web site, to create an awareness at least of the symptoms of the condition.
 Personally, I had to really push for answers, a diagnosis and support.
 It was physically and emotionally exhausting.

 Now that I have finally received my treatment in the form of a total abdominal hysterectomy (TAH), I wanted to make others aware that you do not have to suffer alone with this particular condition.
 At the lowest points of my illness, I felt frightened, distressed and I wanted my life back.
 Ultimately having a hysterectomy was a BIG, but very necessary decision for me.